Charles Johnson (wide receiver, born 1989): 2015 season

 Dealing with injuries for the most part of the preseason, Johnson failed to establish himself in the lineup as Mike Wallace earned the starting role in training camp.
 Johnson ended up starting 4 games while appearing in 11.
 In the Vikings eighth game of the season against the Chicago Bears, the game was tied 20–20 with just one minute remaining in the fourth quarter.
 On a 2nd-and-7 with 36 seconds remaining, Bridgewater threw an up-for-grabs pass in Johnson's direction and he hauled it in for a 35-yard gain (longest of the season) that set up the game-winning field goal by Blair Walsh.
 He was inactive for the final 3 games of the season including the Wild Card Playoff game.

 2016 season

 Following Mike Wallace's departure in the offseason, Johnson was named the starting wide receiver opposite Stefon Diggs for the 2016 season.
 After three disappointing games to start the season in which he only managed to catch 3 passes for 20 yards, Johnson had a notable game against the New York Giants in Week 4, when he hauled in two passes for 70 yards, with a long of 40 yards.

 Carolina Panthers

 On March 10, 2017, Johnson signed a one-year contract with the Carolina Panthers.
-On July 25, 2017, Johnson was waived/injured by the Panthers and placed on injured reserve after having knee surgery.
+On July 25, Johnson was waived/injured by the Panthers and placed on injured reserve after having knee surgery.

 New York Jets

 On April 9, 2018, Johnson signed with the New York Jets.
-He was released on August 31, 2018.
+He was released by the Jets on August 31.